ryan112358/nist-synthetic-data-2021/README.md

 $ source ~/.bashrc
 ```

-Make sure you have Python>=3.6 installed, and create a virtual environment as shown below.
-Note that `requirements.txt` is located in the private-pgm repository.
+Make sure you have Python>=3.6 installed, and create a virtual environment as shown below:

 ```
 $ mkdir $HOME/venvs